tianshengwang/iCF/README.md

  ```
  <img src = images/GG_VI_fig.png width=400>

- ***Step 2: Tune the minimum leaf size (MLS) for D2, D3, D4, and D5 to ensure that the majority of the best trees from causal forests grown with these MLS have depths of 2, 3, 4, and 5, respectively.***
+ ***Step 2: Tune the minimum-leaf-size (MLS) for D2, D3, D4, and D5 to ensure that the majority of the best trees from causal forests grown with these MLS have depths of 2, 3, 4, and 5, respectively.***
  ```{}
 #Specify the decimal position for continuous variables in the subgroup definition.
 split_val_round_posi=0